pragmaticarun/skills/R/snippets.md

 }
 ```

-#Finding declaration of the function
+#Finding structure of an object

 ```R
 str(functionName)